New Jersey Probate ensures the deceased’s assets are properly distributed to the deceased’s heirs.

 Having someone who you can trust to go over and counsel you in all elder law and estate planning matters is critical to minimizing conflict and undue delays in the probate process.
 Lazaro Cardenas offers legal and personal guidance through the NJ probate process.
-For an initial free phone consultation call Lazaro Cardenas a New Jersey Probate Attorney from the Law Firm of Patel, Soltis & Cardenas at (844) 533-3367.
+For an initial free phone consultation, call Lazaro Cardenas a New Jersey Probate Attorney from the Law Firm of Patel, Soltis & Cardenas at (844) 533-3367.
 We offer a Flat Fee for Probate for helping executors on most cases.

 - Worried about the surrogates court, or are you unsure what a surrogates court is, or when you need to use the Superior Court;

 - Don’t know what a county surrogate is or why he is elected;

 - Unsure what death taxes are or inheritance tax;

 - Not sure what form or forms are required or what can you skip to become an administrator of a will or what type of application you need to make, or what boxes to check on the forms;